 Metal guitar pickups: Bill Lawrence L-500 Bill Lawrence has designed pickups for modern Fender guitars and they are outstanding.
 The ones I recommend and from http://www.billlawrence.com/.

 Hard Rock and Roll guitar pickups: Rockfield SWC - I have these in my Les Paul.
 Among the most amazing if not the most amazing pickups I have ever heard.They kick butt.

 Surf rock and roll pickups: Seymour Duncan Antiquity II Surfer.
 Slap them in your Strat.

 There are my choices like I say your tastes might be different, but I think these are some of the best on the planet.

 Make sure you check out these related webpages on this site.

 1. Choosing guitar amplifiers - tube or solid state?
 This makes a huge impact on your sound.
-Don't waste your money on a amp your not happy with.
-Here's some guidelines on choosing the right one.
+Don't waste your money on an amp you're not happy with.
+Here're some guidelines on choosing the right one.

 2. Guitar amplifier settings - How to set the controls on your amp for the best sound.

 3. Electric guitar tuning - Are you getting this extremely important step right?